ewolfe/prlint/README.md

   - *Special characters must be escaped* i.e. If you want to check for a whitespace, use `"pattern": "\\s"` vs `"pattern": "\s"`
 - `flags:` optional array of strings used in the [Regular Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp)
+    - For example, this can be used to make your regex case insensitive
 - `message`: optional string for customizing the error message on the pull request page

 ## Contribute